Julvin/NBA-Playoff-2021-2022/README.md

 A simple advance statistics such as player who score more than their team average and player scoring contribution percentage for their team points

 _notes_
-1. The data source in kaggle when missing
+1. The data source in kaggle went missing
 2. Check out a simple dashboard i create from tableu in the link below https://public.tableau.com/app/profile/julvin.xu/viz/NBAPlayoff2021-2022/StatsLeaderboard